Product-Based Shopping Experience

 - getChangeRequests - catalog change requests can be searched for according to date or status.

 Note: The above methods can temporarily be tested in the Production environment using predefined test categories.
 For details, see the PBSE Production Testing Guide.
-The full Product-Based Shopping Experience functionality will be available in mid-August 2018 for the Phase 2 categories.

 This RESTful API allows sellers to retrieve detailed information on listing violations for active listings that are not complying with product-based listing requirements.
 These product-based listing requirements include the categories/brands that will require association with an eBay catalog product.
 The operations are summarized below: